4 Season Sunroom buying guide including cost & popular additions.

 A sunroom is basically a building feature that is designed to allow occupants to allow an abundant amount of natural light and even air while still keeping harsher natural elements – rain, snow, cold winds – out.

-A sunroom is usually roofed room addition, accessible from inside the house, where three of the walls on the exterior are made of glass, screens, or both.
-Sunrooms can be built in almost any area, but if you live in an areas where the season’s change, you should specifically look into building a four season sunroom.
+It is usually a roofed room addition, accessible from inside the house, where three of the walls on the exterior are made of glass, screens, or both.
+Sunrooms can be built in almost any area, but if you live where there are varying seasons, using your additional living space as a four-season room is a particularly wise choice to ensure year-round enjoyment.

 What is a 4 Season Sunroom?